 Dir.
 Gio Arlotta, 2019, Czech Republic, 90 mins

-The film follows the 21st Century formation of WITCH (We Intend To Cause Havoc) Zambia's most popular rock bands of the 1970s, and documents the life of its lead singer, Jagari, whose name is an Africanisation of Mick Jagger's.
+The film follows the 21st Century re-formation of WITCH (We Intend To Cause Havoc) Zambia's most popular rock band of the 1970s, and documents the life of its lead singer, Jagari, whose name is an Africanisation of Mick Jagger's.
 Through the resurrection of a music that was forgotten by many and unheard by most, the film explores the life of a former African rock-star, and the excitement around the rediscovery of his music by Western fans, many of whom had yet to be born when his last album was released.

 Doc’n Roll Film Festival is supported by the BFI using funds from the National Lottery to grow audience appetite and enjoyment for a wide range of independent British and international films.